 A staggering 53.3% of youth are currently unemployed.
 Against the backdrop of an ailing economy, finding creative and innovative solutions to high unemployment among the youth is an urgent concern to every well-meaning Nigerian citizen who has the welfare of youths at heart.

-The Pride Lagos Creative Enterprise Week (PLCEW) proffers how our unemployed youth can get the necessary skills to economical empower themselves through the gig economy.
+The Lagos Creative Enterprise Week (PLCEW) proffers how our unemployed youth can get the necessary skills to economical empower themselves through the gig economy.
 The gig economy is defined as a flourishing environment of short-term contracts or freelance work.
 PLCEW is an initiative, which aims to help our creatives’ upskill and assist them in marketing themselves successfully locally and internationally.

 The gig economy offers veritable solutions to youth unemployment by creating much needed opportunities, both for those seeking work and those looking to expand their skills.
 The prevalence of independent workers is on the increase internationally and the potential benefits for Nigeria’s creative youths are only just starting to be explored.
 Any skilled creative in any city in Nigeria can work and deliver value to the rest of the world with the added benefit of being able to earn dollars and spend in naira.
 However, young Nigerians need to hone internationally recognised skills to engage and compete in the gig economy.